Neil is a journalist and author. He is a member of the Society of Authors and Association of Lending Rights.

 Illustrating his love of nature and imagination, Neil’s other book is very different.
 Butterfly Battle- The Story of the Great Insect War was relaunched in 2015 to commemorate the 200th anniversary of the Battle of Waterloo.
 The opening scene is a computer game on the battle.
 The anti-war fantasy is for children aged 8 to 12.
 The book received brilliant reviews from publications, teachers, parents and children.
 Besides promoting conservation and delving into the mystery of life and death, Butterfly Battle teaches boys and girls planning and strategy.

 Neil has been interviewed on BBC television and radio and other stations on diamonds, commodities and mining.
-He contributed a lengthy explanation on gold exchange traded funds for The Goldwatcher: Demystifying Gold Investing by John Katz.
+He contributed a lengthy explanation on gold exchange traded funds (ETFs) for The Goldwatcher: Demystifying Gold Investing by John Katz.

 Neil has also written special articles and syndicated pieces for: Asian Finance, Business Day (SA), Business Report (SA), Daily Telegraph, Exchange Traded Gold, Financial World, Financial Weekly, Financial Post (now National Post in Canada), Guardian, Independent, Institutional Investor, Investors Daily, Melbourne Age, Mineweb.com, Neue Zurcher Zeitung, Rand Daily Mail, South China Morning Post, Sydney Morning Herald and The Times.
 Other publications include Business (UK), Strategy, Sunday Times (SA), Commodities-Now, New Zealand Herald, Paydirt, Ambassador (the UK MBA magazine) and Gold Mining Journal.